Gold Member, Machine Learning Overview

 codings = encoder.predict(X_train)

-The training is carried out for 500 epochs.
-After training, the encoder compresses the dataset into the latent space, effectively reducing its dimensionality.
+The model is trained for 500 epochs.
+After training, the encoder compresses the dataset into a lower-dimensional representation, effectively reducing its dimensionality.

 Stacked Autoencoder for Dimensionality Reduction

-To build a more complex autoencoder, we can stack multiple layers in both the encoder and the decoder.
-This architecture enables the autoencoder to learn more detailed representations of the data.
+For more complex data representation, we can stack multiple layers in both the encoder and decoder.
+This enables the autoencoder to learn more intricate patterns.

 stacked_encoder = tf.keras.Sequential([